harshulgandhi/salesfast/Catalog.md

     <td style="border: solid 1px black;">3.
 Design a template for presentation and specification document to be presented to physicians during meetings</td>
     <td style="border: solid 1px black;">
       <ul>
-        <li>Design a common template for presentations to be used as a guidline by all SalesReps, one for each medicine.</li>
+        <li>Design a common template for presentations to be used as a guideline by all SalesReps, one for each medicine.</li>
-        <li>Discuss with District Managers before finalising the template.</li>
+        <li>Discuss with District Managers before finalizing the template.</li>
         <li>Distribute these templates to all SalesReps.</li>
       </ul>
     </td>